SPI1004 Game programming

 • can demonstrate understanding of memory management concepts, including static/dynamic memory and smart pointers (unique, shared)

-• Can integrate assets into a project and make use of version control tools
+• can integrate assets into a project and make use of version control tools

 Skills

-The student
+The candidate

 • can apply smart pointers and memory management strategies to ensure safe and efficient resource handling